Tricia Snell writes books, stories, poems, essays/articles, and book reviews, and is currently working on a novel.

-Past publications include a fiction chapbook, Nellie: An Imagined History (Little Books Collective, Lunenburg, NS, Sept.
-2024) and a poetry chapbook, Rooted, published with the same micropress in 2023, and the nonfiction book / directory, Artists Communities, with Allworth Press in 1996 (2nd ed.
+Recent past publications include a fiction chapbook, Nellie: An Imagined History (Little Books Collective, Lunenburg, NS, Sept.
+2024) and a poetry chapbook, Rooted, published with the same micropress in 2023.
+A nonfiction book / directory, Artists Communities, was published with Allworth Press in 1996 (2nd ed.
 2000).

 Tricia’s stories explore issues of identity, feminism, nature, work, music, and animals.
 Her background includes work as a writer and administrator for arts, education, and environmental organizations.